Mike-McAnally/WebXR-Misc/README.md

 ---------------

-VR Island Art Complex -IMPORTANT: Be sure to replace my art with your own or art which you have rights to display, as my art is copyright and is here as a placeholder only.
+VR Island Art Complex - IMPORTANT: Be sure to replace my art with your own or art which you have rights to display, as my art is copyright and is here as a placeholder only.
 Uses Networked-Aframe for multi-user VR social experience.

 https://funbit64.com:3025/IslandComplex.html